 - If you choose the COVID grade, grades of "A" through "C" will convert to a grade of "SD" and carry credit for the class; grades of "D"or "F" will convert to "UD" and will NOT carry credit for the class.
 A "UD" graded course will not count toward any degree requirements.

 - This special SD/UD grade is only available for spring 2020.
-Students cannot elect to use this grade option for terms/semesters prior to spring 2020 or after spring 2020.
+Students can only elect to use the SD/UD grade option for spring 2020 and spring 2021.

 - Find complete information about SD/UD grading here.

 - The opportunity to convert a letter grade to SD or UD closes on May 21, 2021.
 Instructions to convert grades are here.

 **For instructions on how to select the special COVID-19 SD/UD grade for the spring 2020 term, please refer to student center-disruption SD/UD grading.

 - to encourage students to take courses of interest outside of their major/field of specialization

 - to provide students who have not decided upon a major the opportunity to explore their talents in a particular field of study that may be of interest